Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 .. note::

  The Motion Detector Bricklet is discontinued.
+We are selling our remaining stock.
 The :ref:`Motion Detector Bricklet 2.0 <motion_detector_v2_bricklet>` is the recommended replacement.